-Used on Reverse pressure compression stem faucet or taps.
-Should be installed so the beveled side faces the stem body.
+Used on Reverse pressure compression stem faucets or taps.
+Should be installed so the bevelled side faces the stem body.

-Used for mixing of powdered products with water bonding agents as well as general use in plumbing, painting and wallpapering work.
+Used for mixing powdered products with water bonding agents as well as general use in plumbing, painting and wallpapering work.
 A wide, shallow bucket can come in very handy in plumbing work.
-It will fit in areas that a taller bucket wont such as under a sink for catching water when opening up drain pipes.
+It will fit in areas a taller bucket won't, such as under a sink for catching water when opening up drain pipes.

 System, which maintains the circulation of fresh air from the outside in heating appliances such as boilers.

-A roofing term, referring to a board, often carved, hanging from the end of a sloping roof to protect roof timbers from the rain.
+A roofing term, refers to a board, often carved, hanging from the end of a sloping roof to protect roof timbers from the rain.

 A small board or strip of wood used for various building purposes to cover joints between boards, reinforce certain doors, or to keep sheet materials in place.